Australian Better Families: Policy

 The party proposed that there be a federal government portfolio called Minister for Men.
 In 2020, Pauline Hanson expressed support for an Australian Minister for Men.
 A Minister for Men would complement the Minister for Women's remit.

 While rejecting the classification of domestic violence as a gendered issue the party sought changes to family law in Australia in favour of the rights of men.
 For example, in 2020, the party suggested that there be a category of crime for "low-risk domestic violence" and the issue of women filing false domestic violence claims.

 Through raising awareness, the party encouraged men to refuse to attend court to respond to domestic violence, apprehended violence, violence restraining orders and matters of instant offense unless they proceed to trial.
 Although such orders are produced in the civil court, to not attend as a respondent is a criminal offense.

 The party opined that family court proceedings were biased towards victims (predominantly women) of domestic violence and that male victims of domestic violence should be recognised.

 Leith Erikson

 The party's founder, Leith Erikson, is a men's rights activist.
-Erikson began a "#21fathers" movement, based on the discredited claim by Barry Williams and Sue Price that 21 men Australian commit suicide each week because of family law issues such as child support and domestic violence orders.
+Erikson began a "#21fathers" movement, based on the discredited claim by Barry Williams and Sue Price that 21 Australian men commit suicide each week because of family law issues such as child support and domestic violence orders.

 At a 2017 International Women's Day event at the Gold Coast, Queensland, Erikson contested the existence of a gender pay gap in Australia, suggesting that the unequal numbers of men and women in high positions of business and government was due to merit and not gender bias.

 Erikson registered a small charity called End all Domestic Violence (Endalldv) with 11 volunteers (and no employees) which provided an Australian Government annual information statement in 2022.